Kim Kardashian Offered A Job At Famed Lawyer Robert Shapiro’s Firm

 Kim Kardashian recently announced that she has been studying to practice law, and her fans went wild.
-The reality star has already had her hand in getting some former inmates released from prison, and she’s taking it to the next level by working towards taking the bar exam in hopes of being able to make more of a difference in the future.
+The reality star has already had a hand in getting some former inmates released from prison, and she’s taking it to the next level by working towards taking the bar exam.
+She hopes to being able to make more of a difference in the future.

 According to TMZ, Kim Kardashian already has at least one job offer.
-Famed attorney, Robert Shapiro, recently told the outlet that Kim can come and work with him at his firm.
+Famed attorney Robert Shapiro recently told the outlet that Kim can come and work with him at his firm.

 “Kim’s already done incredible work with no experience, so the sky’s the limit now that she’s seriously practicing law.
 She has a long, difficult road ahead of her and there’s a high chance of failure… but she’ll pull through,” Shapiro stated.